nich-nichy/3d-Portfolio/README.md

 ### Frontend
 - **React Js**: For building a dynamic, responsive, and interactive UI.
 - **Tailwind CSS**: Provides utility-first CSS for responsive, fast, and customizable design.
-- **Three Js**: Provides a higly responsive system that loads 3d models seamlessly.
+- **Three Js**: Provides a highly responsive system that loads 3d models seamlessly.